How to improve training and development in an organization

-As we’re faced with the rise in technology and a new generation of employees who are becoming more vocal in their quest for meaningful work experiences and opportunities for growth, companies are being forced to re-evaluate their approach to employee engagement and talent acquisition.
+As we’re faced with the rise in technology and a new generation of employees who are becoming more vocal in their quest for meaningful work experiences and opportunities for growth, companies must re-evaluate their approach to employee satisfaction, engagement and talent acquisition.

-Workers with skills such as technology literacy, versatility and creative problem solving are in high demand.
+Workers with technology literacy, versatility and creative problem-solving skills are in high demand.
 However, employers around the world are struggling to retain them.

-The GETI 2021 report revealed that the most meaningful way to build resilience amidst the talent crisis is through training and development.
-Not only is this a vital element in securing employees for the long-term, it is also part of a growing list of demands from candidates across multiple industries.
+The GETI 2021 report revealed that the most meaningful way to build resilience amidst the talent crisis is through staff training and development.
+Not only is this a vital element in securing employees for the long term, but it is also part of a growing list of demands from candidates across multiple industries.

 For training and development to be truly effective, they must be designed with the employee in mind

-Instead of a one-size-fits-all approach, companies should look into personalised alternatives where training is tailored to each employee’s personal needs and goals within the company.
+Instead of a one-size-fits-all approach, companies should look into personalised training content alternatives where the training materials are tailored to each employee’s needs and goals.

-Personalised training opens up opportunities for employees to learn the things they need to at their level, through a format that is most beneficial to them.
+Personalised training sessions open up opportunities for employees to learn what they need at their level through a format that is most beneficial to them.
 Allowing them to absorb and retain information better.

-While the idea of implementing a personalised training plan can be daunting, it becomes far more accessible when there is desire to foster a culture that promotes learning at every level within the company.
+While implementing a personalised training plan can be daunting, it becomes far more accessible when there is a desire to foster a company culture that promotes learning at every level within the company.

-It’s also important to remember that some of the most impactful learning opportunities can happen outside of formally constructed programs and through daily workplace interactions between peers, managers and employees, and interdepartmental communication.
+It’s also important to remember that some of the most impactful learning opportunities can happen outside of formally constructed employee training programs and through daily interactions between peers, managers and employees, and interdepartmental communication.

-Below are five steps to improve training and development in the workplace.
+Below are five steps for how to improve learning and development in the workplace:

 Learn more about your employees by communicating with them

-In order to provide them with learning opportunities that are most relevant to their needs, managers must first understand the needs and goals of their employees.
-Asking questions in a relaxed setting is a great way to this as it lets employees express their opinions and communicate openly.
+To provide them with learning opportunities that are most relevant to their needs, managers must first understand the needs and goals of their employees.
+Asking questions in a relaxed setting is a great way to do this, as it lets employees express their opinions and communicate openly.

 This can be done through informal one-on-one meetings with each team member.
-Use this time as an opportunity to check in on their progress, the projects they are working on, the challenges they may be facing, what they like and dislike about their roles, and what are the skills they’re interested in developing.
+Use this time to check in on their progress, the projects they are working on, the challenges they may be facing, what they like and dislike about their roles and the skills (even soft skills apply) they’re interested in developing.